forbesmyester/pipeawesome2/README.md

 ### Input Priorities

 All components except Junction only have one input, but a Junction can have multiple.
-To control which input to read we can add priorities, these are specified like the following:
+To control which input to read from we can add priorities, these are specified like the following:

 ```yaml
 connection: